ktorio/ktor-klip/proposals/0001-dependency-injection.md

 # Motivation
 [motivation]: #motivation

+Dependency injection (DI) is a technique for populating modules with their required components through an external injection service.
+It allows for modules to reference only abstractions, while the injection service handles the details of construction at runtime, thereby decoupling said modules from the implementations they depend on.
+This decoupling allows for highly adaptive applications, where implementations can be replaced without modifying the existing code.

 We receive many support requests from users having difficulty getting started with dependency injection in Ktor, especially when coming from a background of using frameworks like Spring Boot.
 There are several third party libraries